mustafaomereser/Z-Framework-php-mvc/README.md

     // Where example
     $user->where('id', '=', 1)->where('email', '=', 'test@mail.com', 'OR')->get();

-    // Find example that is for first key my users table's first key is id
+    // Find example that is for primary key.
     $user->find(1);

     // Select example